AMAZON JUNGLE, ECUADOR, 2002

 All the children and young people of the village were already in the river for their morning bath.
 They were jumping, diving about in a frenzy of splashing bodies and laughter.
 Some youngsters rolled around in the muddy bank, covering their entire bodies with brownish clay.
 Nearby, others leapt into the water from high branches on the trees.
 Amid the chaos, a mother sat quietly by the water's edge washing her baby.
 It was a captivating scene that returned me to fleeting dreams of my own childhood.

 To be connected to the river and to the earth in such a primal, intimate way is ultimately to have a profound respect for nature.
-The Huaorani do not consider nature as a hostile presence.
+The Huaorani do not consider nature as a commodity.
 Instead, it is embraced as a source of life, a teacher that communicates with them through a subtle, delicate language.
-Nature represents the totality of their existence and they are inseparable from it.
+Nature represents the totality of their existence from which they are inseparable.
 Their worldview is synonymous with the rainforest itself.
 Unlike us, they know where everything in their life originates.
 Everything has a meaning.
 I didn't even know where my soap came from.

 I stood in the river in a daze, my mind flooded with a barrage of strange, if not impossible thoughts.
 I began to believe in ideas that were not acceptable from a rational point of view.
 Things I would have considered absurd just a few days earlier suddenly seemed plausible.
 I wondered whether nature really was animated by some kind of intelligence that could communicate with us.
 Why not?
 How can nature not be conscious if our own consciousness was created by nature?
 Perhaps if modern man had not separated himself from nature, and had his sensory system remained in tune with it, he too could have communicated with it.

-Unfortunately, our culture has a firm grip on us, immobilizing us with our egos and undermining our interaction with nature.
-In all the big cities, people exist in their own little concrete shells, constantly preoccupied with mindless activities in the pursuit of personal pleasure.
+Unfortunately, our society's status quo has a firm grip on us, immobilizing us with our egos, and undermining our interaction with nature.
+In all the big cities, people exist in their own little concrete shells, constantly preoccupied with the pursuit of personal pleasures.
 This virtual reality we have created for ourselves breeds arrogance and our belief of superiority over all living things.
 It has provided us with the license to dominate and subjugate nature for our own comforts.
-The continuing destruction of the rainforest is a glaring testimony to this and directly or indirectly, we are all responsible for it.
+The continuing destruction of the rainforest is a glaring testimony to this, and directly or indirectly, we are all responsible for it.

 As I watched these children — the next generation of Amazon Indians — splashing about in the murky river, I couldn't help but wonder about their future.